mooreds/docs-1/references/connectors/smartsheet-documentation.md

 #### $body

-Array of ImageUrl objects, with the following attributes:imageId (required)height (optional)width (optional)Each image in the response is sized according to which dimensions were specified by the request:If neither height nor width is specified, the image is returned in its original size.If both height and width are specified, image is sized using those measurements.If either height or width is specified (that is, one or the other -- not both), the image is automatically scaled using that measurement.Additionally, the following rules apply:If the requested image size is less than or equal to the actual image size, the returned image size matches the requested size.If the requested image size is larger than the actual image size, the returned image size matches the actual image size.
+Array of ImageUrl objects, with the following attributes: imageId (required) height (optional) width (optional)Each image in the response is sized according to which dimensions were specified by the request:
+If neither height nor width is specified, the image is returned in its original size.
+If both height and width are specified, image is sized using those measurements.
+If either height or width is specified (that is, one or the other -- not both), the image is automatically scaled using that measurement.Additionally, the following rules apply:
+If the requested image size is less than or equal to the actual image size, the returned image size matches the requested size.
+If the requested image size is larger than the actual image size, the returned image size matches the actual image size.

 **Type:** object